xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 You'll need to specify a swatch name, position, color and image for each color swatch you want to add and upload the swatches.csv file via the **Catalog** -> **Import** section in the cart admin area.
 The color swatches will be added to the list in the **Catalog** -> **Color swatches** section in the admin area.

 {% note info %}
-* The _swatchcolor_ value should be a HEX presentation of a color.
+* The _swatch_color_ value should be a HEX presentation of a color.
 * The _position_ value is a swatch position on the **Color Swatches** listing page (**Catalog** -> **Color swatches**).
 * The _image_ value should be an image URL.
 * The  _name_ value should be any swatch name (e.g. red, blue, etc.)